 Do you want to make your own playdough but don’t know where to start?
 Or maybe you have made tons of playdough and are looking for some new ideas!
-Homemade playdough is heaps of fun for young kids to play with, simple and easy to make, and inexpensive too!
-It is a great sensory play idea for hands-on early learning activities like letters, numbers, shapes, and colors.
-Playdough loves to pretend, create, build, imagine and discover!
-Our playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.
+Homemade playdough is tons of fun for young kids to play with, simple and easy to make, and inexpensive too!
+Our printable playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.